TritonDataCenter/node-sshpk-agent/README.md

                  this request
 - `callback` -- function `(error)` with arguments:
   - `error` -- null if no error, otherwise instance of `Error`

+### `Client#listExtensions(callback);`

+Requests the "query" extension (see draft-miller-ssh-agent-00) from the agent to list what agent protocol extensions are supported.
+These are returned as a list of Strings.

+Parameters

+ - `callback` -- function `(error, extensions)` with arguments:
+  - `error` -- null if no error, otherwise instance of `Error`
+  - `extensions` -- Array of String, supported extensions